YichiZhang-Oxford/pyAutoAdaptiveRobustRegression/README.md

 pip install pyAutoAdaptiveRobustRegression
 ```

-## Requirements on Linux and macOS
+## Requirements on Operating Systems

 For Windows:

 There is no requirement for Windows.
 The armadillo and openblas libraries have already included.

-For macOS:
+For Mac:

 ```
 brew install armadillo openblas